 West Central Initiative

 The Endow Minnesota Tax Credit is supported by West Central Initiative in partnership with the Minnesota Council on Foundations (MCF).
 MCF works actively to expand and strengthen a vibrant community of diverse grantmakers who individually and collectively advance the common good.
 MCF members represent three-quarters of all grantmaking in the state, awarding more than $1 billion annually.
 Members include private family and independent foundations, community and other public foundations, and corporate foundations and giving programs.
-For more information, visit http://www.mcf.org" www.mcf.org. >.
+For more information, visit http://www.mcf.org" www.mcf.org. /a>.